Approved by the Executive Board July 14, 2016, Tab 12

-- At a minimum, the law library should be staffed during all hours of operations with professional personnel, qualified through education, training and experience.
-Staff should have expertise in administration, acquisitions, cataloging, systems management, reference, database and Internet searching, instruction, and any other necessary professional skills to meet the goals of the library's mission.
+- The law library should be staffed during all hours of operations with professional personnel who are qualified through education, training and experience.
+As necessary to their individual duties, staff should have expertise in administration, acquisitions, cataloging, reference, technology, and instruction, and other skills to meet the goals of the library's mission.
 The Competencies of Law Librarianship established by the American Association of Law Libraries may be used as an additional guideline.
-Sufficient support should be provided to the library by the governing authority for technology, facility maintenance, human resources, communications, security and administration.
+The library should be provided with sufficient personnel to fulfill the library's mission and meet user needs.

-- The salaries of all library staff should be commensurate with their education, training, responsibilities and experience.
-The head law librarian/library director's salary should be comparable to the salaries of the governing authority's other senior management positions.
+- The salaries of the library director and all other library personnel should be commensurate with their education, training, responsibilities and experience in keeping with comparable positions.

 - The library staff should be encouraged to participate in relevant local, regional, and national professional associations.
-The law library's budget should make provision for such membership dues and other related staff development expenses.
+The law library's budget should make provision for such membership dues, conference attendance, and other related professional engagement expenses.

-- The appellate court library or state law library should be housed in the same complex or in close proximity to the courts, legislative and executive branches of state government, members of the bar, and the general public.
-Where appropriate, branch libraries should be considered at satellite appellate courthouses.
+- The appellate court library or state law library should be housed in the same complex or in close proximity to the courts and to court-related self-help centers and other providers of access to justice services.
+Additional considerations include proximity to the legislative and executive branches of state government and efficient access by members of the bar and the general public.
 For any materials stored at off-site locations, the library should provide regular and dependable means for retrieving requested items.

-- Space and facilities should be provided for the use and storage of non-print and all other fragile materials under environmentally sound conditions.
+- Space and facilities should be provided for the use and storage of historical, non-print, and all other fragile materials under environmentally sound conditions.

-- There should be suitable and adequate equipment, work space, and comfortable seating for the library staff and users.
+- Suitable equipment, work space, and comfortable seating is required for the library staff and users.
 Proper lighting and temperature control including heating, ventilation, air conditioning, and humidity control also should be provided.

-- There should be suitable and adequate security for the protection of library staff, users, and the collection.
+- There should be adequate security for the protection of library staff, users, and the collection.

-- Appellate court or state law libraries should be equipped with a variety of equipment/hardware/software to enhance library services.
-These network connections, in most circumstances, should be provided and supported by the library's governing authority.
-In addition, the library should provide or have access to an appropriately-sized computer training facility to allow computer-assisted legal research instruction to users.
+- The library should provide or have access to an appropriately-sized computer training facility to allow computer-assisted legal research instruction to users.

 - Directories, library guides, and other signage to assist users should be provided in languages and formats most appropriate for the user population.

-- The law library must meet the requirements of the Americans with Disabilities Act of 1990 as amended or and may offer other reasonable accommodations to meet user needs.
+- The law library must meet the requirements of the Americans with Disabilities Act of 1990 as amended or and may offer other reasonable accommodations to meet user and staff needs.

 V. Access to Justice